seemyer/recipes/docs/cooking/lime_crema.md

 - [ ] **1/8	teaspoon**	granulated garlic

 ## 🔪 steps
-1. In a small mixing bowl, combine all of the ingredients andwhisk until well blended and creamy.
+1. In a small mixing bowl, combine all of the ingredients and whisk until well blended and creamy.
 2. Use at once or cover and refrigerate for up to 2 days.

 ## ✏️ notes